spadefoot/kohana-orm-leap/README.md

 # LEAP for Kohana PHP Framework

 LEAP is an database management library for the [Kohana PHP Framework](http://kohanaframework.org) and is designed to work with DB2, Drizzle, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
-LEAP acts a common interface between the different database dialects and connections.
+LEAP acts as a common interface between the different database dialects and connections.
 It provides a powerful query builder and ORM.
 LEAP's ORM is based on the active record design pattern, which utilizes PHP objects to model database tables.